 Accuracy and comparability of measurement results will be emphasised.
 The methodology will also specify how to assess the IAS measurement results when considering nominal speed and performance of specialised services, and comparing different IAS offers and different ISPs, while taking into account market development and technological evolution.
 The toolkit will also cover monitoring methods for detecting quality differentiation of individual application and the use of traffic management investigations will also be covered.
-The NN QoS assessment toolkit will thereby describe regulatory best practices on IAS quality and net neutrality monitoring.
+The NN QoS assessment toolkit will thereby describe regulatory best practices on IAS quality and Net Neutrality monitoring.

-Subject to a decision by the BoR the workstream will also build on the findings from the 2014 BEREC NN QoS Monitoring report and 2015 BEREC NN QoS Feasibility study, which describe a possible future opt-in quality monitoring system, where individual regulators can participate on a voluntary basis Work beginning in the second half of 2016 would consist of specifying the system requirements and describing a framework for NRAs to collaborate in the opt-in system.
+Subject to a decision by the BoR the work stream will also build on the findings from the 2014 BEREC NN QoS Monitoring Report and 2015 BEREC NN QoS Feasibility Study, which describe a possible future opt-in quality monitoring system, where individual regulators can participate on a voluntary basis.
+BEREC's work beginning in the second half of 2016 would consist of specifying the system requirements and describing a framework for NRAs to collaborate in the opt-in system.

-It is important that quality monitoring is considered trustworthy among stakeholders, in particular within an evolving policy area as net neutrality, and a harmonised approach broadly supported by regulators could contribute to this.
+It is important that quality monitoring is considered trustworthy among stakeholders, in particular within an evolving policy area as Net Neutrality, and a harmonised approach broadly supported by regulators could contribute to this.

-The collaborative functionality proposal would include enhanced features such as crossborder performance measurements and multi-country monitoring data analysis.
+The collaborative functionality proposal would include enhanced features such as cross-border performance measurements and multi-country monitoring data analysis.
 The common system could also function as a platform for collaboration between regulators and facilitate development and testing of new monitoring methods and measurement tools which can be gradually phased in by individual participating regulators.
-The 2015 BEREC NN QoS Feasibility study will be the basis for the BoR to take a decision on whether to move forward to specifying an opt-in quality monitoring system (with a separate decision on whether to establish it to be taken in 2017).
+The 2015 BEREC NN QoS Feasibility Study will be the basis for the BoR to take a decision on whether to move forward to specifying an opt-in quality monitoring system (with a separate decision on whether to establish it to be taken in 2017).

-Description of the framework for NRAs to collaborate in an opt-in quality monitoring system - P1/2017 (subject to a BoR decision)
+Description of the framework for NRAs to collaborate in an opt-in quality monitoring system Adoption in P1/2017 (subject to a BoR decision)

-Overall system requirement specification for the opt-in quality monitoring system - P1/2017 (subject to a BoR decision)
+Overall system requirement specification for the opt-in quality monitoring system

+Adoption in P2/2017 (subject to a BoR decision)

-BEREC regulatory toolkit for NN QoS assessment - P1/2017
+BEREC regulatory toolkit for NN QoS assessment

-12. Input to the Review with regard to the revision of the Universal Service Directive
+3.12 Input to the Review with regard to the revision of the Universal Service Directive